 Personal data, or personal information, means any information about an individual from which that person can be identified.
 It does not include data where the identity has been removed (anonymous data).

-- Identity Data includes first name, maiden name, last name, username or similar identifier, marital status, age, title and gender.
+- Identity Data includes first name, maiden name, last name, username or similar identifier, marital status, age, title, gender and voice.

 - Contact Data includes billing address, delivery address, email address, telephone numbers and social media accounts.